Meet the Staff

 Savanna Linkous serves as an Adult Intervention Specialist with the primary goal to prevent Opioid Use Disorder (OUD) and suicide-related deaths as well as stigma reduction efforts through effective intervention and prevention strategies.
 Savanna assists Region 6 which includes Mercer, Fayette, Greenbrier, McDowell, Monroe, Nicholas, Pocahontas, Raleigh, Summers, Webster, and Wyoming counties.
 Through collaboration with local coalitions, stakeholders, and community behavioral health services, effective resources are shared and distributed throughout region 6 in order for the community to implement and utilize services such as the Suicide Prevention Lifeline, 1-844-HELP4WV, HelpandHopeWV.org, and StigmaFreeWV.org.

-Carin returned to her hometown of Princeton in 2021 and became the Development Director for Community Connections, Inc. Her main task is to lead the renovation project of the Princeton Renaissance Theater.
-With a bachelor’s in Mass Communications and 15 years of experience in nonprofit work, Carin is proud to be using her skills to raise money and create a space that the entire community will enjoy.
-She believes strongly in bringing the community together to help one another, and she uses her creativity to design unique events that make supporters feel engaged with the organization’s mission.
+Carin returned to her hometown of Princeton in 2021 and became the Development Director for Community Connections, Inc. She is leading the renovation project of the Princeton Renaissance Theater and is the program director of Camp Mariposa.
+With a bachelor’s in Mass Communications and 15 years of experience in nonprofit work, Carin is proud to be using her skills to raise money for renovations to the theater and directing a meaningful camp for youth.
+She believes strongly in bringing the community together to help one another, and she uses her creativity and enthusiasm to create events and programs that align with the mission of Community Connections.